abere111/Dareyio-learning/Project_11/Project11.md

--  INSTALL AND CONFIGURE ANSIBLE ON EC2 INSTANCE
+-Step 1:   INSTALL AND CONFIGURE ANSIBLE ON EC2 INSTANCE

 - 1:  Update Name tag on your Jenkins EC2 Instance to Jenkins-Ansible